Why Sleep Matters

 Lost time for brain detox increasing future cognition challenges (e.g., dementia).

-Lost time for memory processing - transfer of the day's new memories and creating space to capture new memories.
+Lost time for memory processing - limited transfer of the day's new memories, lost brain space to capture new memories.

 Increased brain inflammation - associated with brain fog, dementia, other neurological disorders.